WalletWasabi/WasabiDoc/docs/glossary/README.md

 ### Dust

 Dust is an UTXO that is uneconomical to spend.
-Also, small portion of bitcoins can lead to serious consequences about one's privacy.
+Also, small portions of bitcoin can lead to serious consequences about one's privacy.
 An example would be the so called 'forced address reuse attack'.
 Read more: [What is the dust threshold](/FAQ/FAQ-UseWasabi.html#what-is-the-dust-threshold)
 :::